0

 2

 • $\begingroup$ Secrop, I just wanted you to know that I've read a lot of your stuff.
 You helped me out a lot starting out.
-It's good to see you're still around. $\endgroup$ Apr 7, 2021 at 18:15
+It's good to see you're still around. $\endgroup$ Commented Apr 7, 2021 at 18:15

 • $\begingroup$ Thanks for such a compliment @AllenSimpson, I'm glad that I could help.
 If I had more time I'd be more participative, but better days will come. ;) $\endgroup$